draxssup/DailyPlanner/README.md

 # SEM 4 PYTHON MINI-PROJECT
 # Daily Planner

-A simple command-line daily planner application built using Python and SQLite.
-The application allows users to create tasks, display tasks, update tasks, and delete tasks.
+A simple daily planner application built using Python and SQLite.
+The application allows users to create tasks, display tasks, update tasks, and delete tasks using GUI or CLI.

 ## Features

-- NLP in progress
+- CLI availability
-- GUI ready
+- GUI availability
-- Create a new user
-- Continue with an existing user
+- Multi-User Database using SQLite3
 - Create a new task
 - Display tasks
 - Update a task